alopez244/FlexManSys/README.md

 07/04/2020 xyz discarded files folder has been created to store those files that aren't part of our project but could contain code of interest.
 07/04/2020 xyz discarded files folder has been deleted, now that information is in the new branch "Parallel branch test".
 07/04/2020 orion2030 folder has been deleted.
 The ApplicationSet_Template has been renamed as MPlanAgent and moved to "es.ehu.domain.manufacturing.agents".
+10/04/2020 the xml files for the resource agents are ready and placed in the project tree.